Tetra-Pak-APIs/TetraPak.Auth.Xamarin/README.md

 var authorized = await authenticator.GetAccessTokenAsync(false);
 ```

-The authorization result might also pass a refresh token, which will automatically be cached (unless you turn off caching globally; see [AuthConfig](#authconfig)).
+The authorization result might also pass a refresh token, which will automatically be cached (unless you turn off caching globally; see [AuthConfig](#authconfig-class).
 The refresh token, however, will not be used, regardless, when you call the `GetAccessTokenAsync` method.
 To allow the use for a renewed access token, instead invoke the alternative method: `GetAccessTokenSilentlyAsync`:

 ```csharp
 var authorized = await authenticator.GetAccessTokenSilentlyAsync(false);